middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-1-title-ix-investigation-resolutions-policy.md

 **II.
 Confidential Reporting**

-There are certain people on campus (“Confidential Resources”) to whom individuals can report in a confidential manner—meaning, they will not share with anyone else (including CRTIX) the information that has been disclosed to them in a way that identifies a reporting party or the individuals involved in an incident of Prohibited Conduct (unless they are requested to by the reporting Party or a legal obligation requires it).
+Some members of the Middlebury community have legal obligations or privileges not to disclose information that is disclosed with them in their professional capacities.
+These individuals are “Confidential Resources” who can be told about potential non-discrimination policy violations in a confidential manner—meaning, they will not share with anyone else (including CRTIX) the information that has been disclosed to them in a way that identifies a reporting party or the individuals involved in an incident of Prohibited Conduct (unless they are requested to by the reporting Party or a legal obligation requires it).
 At Middlebury, the following are designated Confidential Resources[\[4\]](#_ftn4):

-*   Staff within Middlebury Center for Health & Wellness (including SANE nurses)
+*   Medical and support staff at the Middlebury Center for Health & Wellness (including SANE nurses)
 *   Counseling Services
 *   MiddCare
 *   MiddSafe Advocates